Faculty and Staff - Amanda Lathrop, PhD

 Safety of packaged, fresh-cut leafy greens with the goal to determine the potential for growth of E. coli O157:H7 and Listeria monocytogenes under retail storage conditions.

-Safety of Reduced Sodium Dairy Products with the goal to determine the survival of pathogenic microorganisms in low sodium mozzarella cheese and to determine the effect of added antimicrobials/bacteriocins on survival of pathogenic bacteria in cheese.
+Safety of Reduced Sodium Dairy Products with the goal to determine the survival of pathogenic microorganisms in low sodium mozzarella cheese and to determine the effect of added antimicrobials/bacteriocins on the survival of pathogenic bacteria in cheese.

 She is also doing work on the application of novel antimicrobial systems in food systems and on food contact surfaces.